 Key Differences Between Kinetics and Kinematics

 - Kinetics is the branch of physics that studies the cause that results in motion thus majorly considers force or torque.
 While kinematics is concerned with the parameters like position, acceleration, speed, etc. of the body while in motion.

-- The branch of science including physics, chemistry and biology majorly use the principle of kinetics like in chemistry it is associated with the rate of chemical reaction while in the field of biology it deals with the effect of enzymes on biochemical reaction.
+- The branch of science including physics, chemistry, and biology majorly uses the principle of kinetics like in chemistry it is associated with the rate of chemical reaction while in the field of biology it deals with the effect of enzymes on biochemical reaction.
 On the contrary, kinematics is the branch of physics and mechanics concerning the amount of change occurred rather than how the change occurred.

 - When we deal with kinetics then force plays a crucial role as the different forces acting on the body is studied in kinetics.
 As against, though the motion of the body is the result of some applied force still kinematics is not concerned with the applied force.

 - Kinetics is mainly defined as the branch of physics as it is concerned with how the motion is occurring.
 While kinematics is somewhat regarded as the branch of mathematics as it deals with the geometry of motion that calculates a variation in different variables with different functions.

 Thus, from this discussion, we can conclude that as kinetics deals with the cause of motion thus the determining factors here are force, gravity, friction, and torque.
 But as kinematics deals with the type of motion thus, resulting in the study of its position in space with speed and acceleration.